Last Updated on August 8, 2022 by Laura Turner

 When should you consult an attorney?

 When you practice medicine, it is best practice to consult with a specialist about an issue if you are not an expert.
 Attorneys are your legal specialists, and it is a good idea to have an attorney review a contract or other “deal” before you execute it.
-This is true for employment contracts, purchases and sales of real estate assets, or structuring a side business.
+This is true for employment contracts, purchases and sales of real estate assets, employment issues you may encounter, or structuring a side business.

 Examples of questions where you might seek legal advice include the following: